adivijaykumar/iisc-notes/README.md

 - [ ] Write thesis
 - [ ] Write JNB paper
-- [ ] Feynman-Hibbs and Sakurai Path Integrals, exp(ipq), <p|q>, write up notes
-- [ ] Write that damned blog and increase Github activity
 - [ ] Complete Suvrat's lectures and start immersing yourself in those nice complexity papers by Hayden Preskill Harlow etc
 - [ ] Tensor Networks too
 - [ ] Green Function and Branch Cuts review from Boas

 Papers for Project :-

-- [ ] Many Body Localization by Sims et al
-- [ ] Susskind and Zhao review for the Journal Club Talk
-- [ ] Lieb-Robinson and the butterfly effect by Roberts and Swingle

 Reading from TBs :-

-- [ ] Quantum Computation from Nilesen and Chuang
 - [ ] QFT from Zee
 - [ ] Differential Geometry from Nakahara
 - [ ] Conformal Field Theory from Blumenhagen (pre-reading before Penedones' AdS/CFT)